unkcs/gtav-sourcecode-build-guide/README.md

 ## Patching The Source Code
 1. Open `rush_patches-master.zip`
-2. Copy `game` and `rage` folders to `X:\gta5\src\dev_ng`, make sure to overwrite when copying.
+2. Copy `game` and `rage` folders to `X:\gta5\src\dev_ng`, make sure to overwrite when copying
 3. (OPTIONAL) To skip launcher requirement for running the game, copy `game` and `rage` folders from `rush_patches-master.zip\OPTIONAL_FIXES` to the same folder.

 ## Building The Game Binary
 1. Run `X:\gta5\src\dev_ng\game\VS_Project\load_sln_unity_2012.bat`
-	- If prompted with "How do you want to open this file?", check "Always use this app to open .sln files" and Select **Visual Studio 2012** then click OK.
+	- If prompted with "How do you want to open this file?", check "Always use this app to open .sln files" and Select **Visual Studio 2012** then click OK
 2. Once the solution loads, open the dropdown menu that says "Debug" at the top, select "Configuration Manager"
-3. Change "Active Solution Platform" to "x64" and close the configuration window.
+3. Change "Active Solution Platform" to "x64" and close the configuration window
-4. Hold Ctrl key and click all projects under "GameLibs" and "Rage" folder, right-click and select "Properties".
+4. Hold Ctrl key and click all projects under "GameLibs" and "Rage" folder, right-click and select "Properties"
-5. In the "Configuration" dropdown, select "All Configurations".
+5. In the "Configuration" dropdown, select "All Configurations"
-6. Select `C/C++ > All options`, under "Look for options or switches", search "err" and set "Treat Warnings as Errors" to "No (/WX-)", then click "Apply" and "OK".
+6. Select `C/C++ > All options`, under "Look for options or switches", search "err" and set "Treat Warnings as Errors" to "No (/WX-)", then click "Apply" and "OK"
    - For faster compiles, search "mul" and set "Multiprocessor Compilation" to "Yes (/MP)"
-      - If you get the error `C1060: Compiler is out of heap space` during build, come back to the above setting and turn it off.
+      - If you get the error `C1060: Compiler is out of heap space` during build, come back to the above setting and turn it off
-7. Right-click the "game" project and select "Properties" and do step 5 again.
+7. Right-click the "game" project and select "Properties" and do step 5 again
-8. Change build the type at the top of the window from "Debug" to "BankRelease".
+8. Change build the type at the top of the window from "Debug" to "BankRelease"
-9. At the top of the window, select `Build > Build Solution` and wait for build to finish.
+9. At the top of the window, select `Build > Build Solution` and wait for build to finish
 10. Copy output binary to game folder.

 > [!WARNING]
-> Building shaders and scripts can be skipped using the [prebuilt files above](#prebuilt-files).<br>
+> Building shaders can be skipped using the [prebuilt file above](#prebuilt-files).<br>
-> These steps are here to allow modding or for those who prefer to build from source as much as possible.
+> These steps are here to allow modding or for those who prefer to build from source as much as possible.<br>
+> If you prefer using prebuilt file, [here is all the instruction to make them work.](#placing-shader-folder-to-the-right-place)

 ## Building Shaders
 1. Under "Shaders", right click the "shaders_rc" project and click "Build"
 2. (OPTIONAL) Build low quality shaders
    1. Right click the "shaders_rc" project and click "Properties"
    2. Select `Configuration Properties > NMake`
-   3. Under "General", change all command lines from ending with `win32_40.bat` to ending with `win32_40_lq.bat`, then click "Apply" and "OK".
+   3. Under "General", change all command lines from ending with `win32_40.bat` to ending with `win32_40_lq.bat`, then click "Apply" and "OK"
-   4. Rebuild shaders and wait it to finish.
+   4. Rebuild shaders and wait it to finish
 3. Copy `X:\gta5\titleupdate\dev_ng\common` to game directory.

 ## Building Game Scripts